DezsiCsaba/My_Programming-projects/My_Snake_Proj/ReadMe.md

   A snake AI, that plays the game using the A* path finder algorithm -> [A* algorithm wiki page](https://en.wikipedia.org/wiki/A*_search_algorithm)

--The working of the A* algorithm
+- The working of the A* algorithm

 ![A* algorithm in work:](https://upload.wikimedia.org/wikipedia/commons/5/5d/Astar_progress_animation.gif)